Autism and LGBTQ people: Autigender

+A 2025 study of Federal University of Paraná on autigender experiences reported a common trait, among some autistic, transgender, and non-binary people, is gender envy, related to mimicking or fantasizing about someone else's gender, especially self-personifying oneself as a fictional character, for example.

 Gender dysphoria in autistic children

 Gender dysphoria is a diagnosis in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5, since 2013, revised 2022) given to people who experience discomfort related to their gender identity.
 The 11th edition of the International Classification of Diseases (ICD-11, since 2022), maintained by the World Health Organization, describes a similar condition under the term gender incongruence.

 Among people diagnosed with gender dysphoria, autistic traits are observed more often than in the general population.
 A 2022 meta-analysis concluded that there is a high prevalence of gender dysphoria in autistic people.
 The authors conclude that the data suggests a link between autism and gender dysphoria, but the nature and scope of the link require further investigation.

 According to the DSM-5-TR, gender dysphoria can be difficult to diagnose in autistic people, as these might think concretely and rigidly around gender roles and/or have difficulties understanding their social context.
 In 2018, a first proposal for clinical guidelines for co-occurring gender dysphoria and autism was published by a team of psychiatrists from across the US.

 While numerous case studies of gender dysphoria in autistic people were reported in the scientific literature, the first study to assess the convergence of gender dysphoria and autism was not published until 2010, when researchers in the Netherlands examined 129 children and adolescents who were diagnosed with gender identity disorder (the precursor to gender dysphoria defined in the DSM-IV) at a gender identity clinic, finding that 6 individuals (4.7%) were also diagnosed as autistic.
 A 2016 review of the available literature concluded that the prevalence of autism among children and adolescents diagnosed with gender dysphoria was higher than in the general population.
 A narrative review published in 2016 concluded that hypotheses regarding the underlying causes lacked evidence.